Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 How to make the most of the backwaters

 Almost everybody goes to Allepey, a city one hour and a half away from Kochi, to see the backwaters.
-If you wanna go there, check this Allepey travel guide.
 In my case, I visited the backwaters from Kochi.
 I mean… A driver picked me up in my hostel in Kochi, we went to a city 45 minutes away (Murinjupuzha), and we started sailing from there.
 It’s just as well, we were the only ones on the river, there was no traffic.

 How much is the houseboat trip on the backwaters